MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

     | top 5 by WatchEvents
     ```

-The new parameter shows up in the parameter list at the top of the dashboard.
+The new parameter is now visible in the parameter list at the top of the dashboard.

-2. Select different values to update the visuals.
+1. Select different values to update the visuals. \\Gabi

 ## Use filter search for single and multiple selection filters
+\\Gabi
 In single and multiple selection filters, type the value that you want.
 The filter search will present all the values that match.

 ## Next Steps